kptdev/kpt/docs/kpt_merge.md

 ### Options

 ```
   -h, --help           help for merge
+      --invert-order   if true, merge Resources in the reverse order
 ```

 ### SEE ALSO